codingtraces/potential-broccoli/xmljson.md

     }
 }

+4. Configuration – application.properties

+Since this version is simple, we don’t need specific configurations.
+Ensure the application.properties file remains empty or add the following:

+server.port=8080

-Step 7: Run the Application
+5. Running the Application

-	1. Build the project in IntelliJ:
+	1. Build the Project:
-	•	Go to Build > Build Project or press Ctrl + F9.
+	•	In IntelliJ, go to Build > Build Project or press Ctrl + F9.
-	2. Run the application:
+	2. Run the Application:
 	•	Right-click on XmlToJsonApplication and select Run ‘XmlToJsonApplication’.

 The application will start on http://localhost:8080.

-Step 8: Test the API
+6. Testing the API

-Using Postman
+Option 1: Send Raw XML via Postman

 	1. Method: POST
 	2. URL: http://localhost:8080/api/xmltojson/raw